 - Low interest rates: Home equity loans are secured by your home, and because of this the interest rates are often lower than unsecured loan rates, like credit cards or personal loans.

 - Availability of funds: The amount you can borrow depends on your available equity and loan company limits.
-Discover Home Equity Loans offers loans up to $150,000.
+Discover Home Loans offers loans up to $150,000.

 - Fixed monthly payments: Your home equity loan is established with fixed payments over the life of the loan, without adjustable rates or balloon payments.